burcadoruciprian/vs-simple-search/README.md

-# Simple Search for Visual Studio Code
+# Simple Search for Visual Studio

 Perform a web search of selected text using a handy context menu entry.